 Visitors may obtain a one-day parking permit at the Information Booth located on Vista Drive open Monday - Friday from 7:00 am to 3:00 pm, except official University holidays, or at the Parking & Traffic office, located on the first floor of the Wilson Parking Garage from 7:00 am - 5:00 pm, Monday - Friday, except official University holidays.
 After 5:00 pm or weekends and University holidays University Police Department Dispatch is able to provide a one-day permit.
 Map of information booth location.

 Who is a visitor?

-A visitor is defined as anyone who is not enrolled in classes or is employed for the university or for a contractor or vendor providing goods or services to the University, and who is not affiliated with the university in any way.
+A visitor is defined as anyone who is not enrolled in classes or is not employed by the university or a contractor or vendor providing goods or services to the University, who is not affiliated with the university in any way.
 SFA faculty, staff and students are not considered visitors and therefore not eligible for visitor permits or for parking in visitor spaces at any time.